blues/app-accelerators/36-vending-machine-monitor/README.md

 Tilt is detected using accelerometer readings from the Notecard, via the `card.aux.serial` API with the `mode` set to `notify,accel`, and `duration` set to 1000.
 This configures the Notecard to send accelerometer readings over the `TX/RX` serial connection once per second.

 When the app is first powered on, the normal orientation of the Notecard is determined from 10 seconds of accelerometer readings.
-While the Notecard (and Vending Machine) is stationary, the `x`, `y`, `z` readings from the accelerometer constitute a 3d vector that is the acceleration due to gravity, i.e. straight downwards.
+While the Notecard (and vending machine) is stationary, the `x`, `y`, `z` readings from the accelerometer constitute a 3d vector that is the acceleration due to gravity, i.e. straight downwards.
 Depending upon the orientation of the Notecard inside the Vending Machine, the vector could be straight down, straight up, to the left, or any other direction that corresponds to the force of gravity relative to the Notecard.

 Once the downward vector has been determined, the app continues to receive accelerometer readings, and uses these to compute the current downward vector.
 The angle between the current downward vector and the original downward vector is computed to determine the current tilt of the vending machine, which is used to fire or clear the excessive tilt alert.